 Barium – compounds, reactions, isolation and oxidation states

 When the mineral barite is heated with carbon, it reduces to barium sulfide.
 This barium sulfide is then treated upon to form other compounds of barium (e.g. carbonate).

 Barium nitrate is a strong oxidizing agent, similar to other nitrates.
-Barium sulfate is highly insoluble, and barium ions can be used to detect small amounts of sulfate ions.
-Barium salts can be combined with concentrated sulfuric acid to form barium sulfate along with the respective acid of the salt.
+Another barium compound, barium sulfate is highly insoluble, and barium ions can be used to detect small amounts of sulfate ions.
+Barium salts combined with concentrated sulfuric acid form barium sulfate along with the respective acid of the salt.
 This technique is commonly used in amateur labs to produce acids like perchloric acid or nitric acid.
-Barium compounds are used to give a green color to fireworks and other pyrotechnics.
+Barium compounds give a green color to fireworks and other pyrotechnics.